-Protease Enzymes Make Lower-Cost Sorghum Viable in Animal Feed08 November 2016
+Protease Enzymes Make Lower-Cost Sorghum Viable in Animal Feed11 December 2014

-Could sorghum be the feed ingredient that helps optimize poultry and swine producers’ bottom-lines?
+Could sorghum be the feed ingredient that helps optimise poultry and swine producers’ bottom-lines?

 In terms of global cereal grain production, sorghum ranks fifth behind corn, rice, wheat and barley.
 It is a hardy crop that can be grown in hot, dry climates around the world, especially where corn or wheat cannot be grown.
 Because of that, it is a grain that is or could be available globally to most producers.
 However, nutritionists have discounted using sorghum as an alternative ingredient as it contains proteins that are difficult to digest, causing reduced animal performance.